acekyd/acekyd/content/posts/understanding-the-basics-restful-api.md

 ### Tunneling style

 Tunneling works like a system of remote procedure calls (RPCs) organized in an XML message format.
 RPC in itself is a really old technology that is best suited for communicating commands and procedures.
-It is used currently in platforms like [Ethereum](https://www.ethereum.org/) and has native support in [Golang.](https://golang.org/pkg/net/rpc/)Tunneling is used by SOAP in some instances, but we will not look into that.
+It is used currently in platforms like [Ethereum](https://www.ethereum.org/) and has native support in [Golang.](https://golang.org/pkg/net/rpc/) Tunneling is used by SOAP in some instances, but we will not look into that.

 ### SOAP - Simple object access protocol